Appeals procedure: how to challenge a Penalty Charge Notice (PCN)

 If the Penalty Charge Notice is not paid or challenged

-If the Penalty Charge Notice (PCN) is not paid on or before the end of the 28 day period as specified on the Notice, or the PCN is not successfully challenged, the Council may serve a Notice to Owner (NTO) on the owner of the vehicle requiring full payment of the Penalty Charge.
+If the Penalty Charge Notice (PCN) is not paid on or before the end of the 28 day period as specified on the Notice, or the PCN is not successfully challenged, the Council may serve a Notice to Owner (NTO) on the registered keeper or owner of the vehicle requiring full payment of the Penalty Charge.

-The owner can then make representation to the Council and may appeal to an Independent Adjudicator if these representations are rejected.
+The registered keeper or owner can then make representation to the Council and may appeal to an Independent Adjudicator if these representations are rejected.
 The NTO will contain instructions for doing this.
 If you challenge the PCN and the Council issues an NTO, the owner must follow the instructions on the NTO.

 Any subsequently rejected challenges that result in an unpaid penalty charge will be registered as a debt at the County Court.